coopdevs/odoo-role/odoo/README.md

 Requirements
 ------------

-A PostgreSQL server and one user able to create databases in it (Odoo can't connect to the database with `postgres` user).

-A python virtualenv to isolate Odoo requirements from the rest of the system.
+A PostgreSQL server compatible with Odoo.

+By now this role only supports peer authentication for postgreSQL database access.

+So you need to create a database in PostgreSQL, one user with access to that database, and one system user with same username.

+For instance, you can create an `odoo` user in PostgreSQL with access to the created database, and an user named `odoo` in your system.

 Role Variables
 --------------